our services

 egg freezing

-Whether you want to postpone pregnancy or have a medical condition that affects your fertility, egg freezing may preserve your ability to have a baby in the future.
+Having options relieves stress and gives you control over your future fertility.
+Whether you want to postpone pregnancy or just aren’t sure what your future family looks like, egg freezing allows you to preserve your ability to have a baby in the future.
 We believe that all women should have the right to decide when they want to conceive, and egg freezing helps you do that!
 Dr. Macer uses his expertise and a state-of-the-art facility to ensure optimal success.

 Get the Benefits of Egg Freezing in Los Angeles, Rolling Hills Estates & Rancho Palos Verdes, CA